BS in Electrical Engineering Technology

 Electrical Engineering Technology Bachelor's Degree

-• Designing, programming, troubleshooting, and maintaining automated systems.
+• Hands-on experience in designing, programming, troubleshooting, and

-Programmable Logic Controllers are the most commonly-used computers being used in industrial settings.
-Using advanced Amatrol mechatronics and process control stations, recently gifted to the College to the College by Leidos, you'll gain hands-on engineering knowledge operating industry-grade equipment.
-And, you'll operate, program, and troubleshoot the same industrial FANUC robotic arms used in dozens of industrial applications.
+Programmable Logic Controllers (PLCs) are the most commonly used computers being used in industrial settings.
+Electrical machines convert electrical energy into motion, and robots play an ever-increasing role in today's smart manufacturing.
+Using advanced Amatrol educational stations, gifted to Michigan Tech by Nucor and Leidos, you'll gain hands-on engineering knowledge operating industry-grade equipment.
+You will learn about control system integration using custom educational units from Donald Engineering, and you'll operate, program, and troubleshoot the same industrial FANUC robotic arms used in dozens of industrial applications.

 Conducting research taught me CAD designing, wiring, assembling, market analysis, PLC and FANUC robot programming, and developed my communication skills.
 Getting research experience was incredible.